Skip to Content

 One of the most common questions we get about Casa Cenote is if there are crocodiles.
 The answer, thankfully, is no!
 There have never been any crocodiles reported at this cenote.

 However, there is one small alligator who lives here named Panchito (little hot dog).
 He is completely harmless and chances are you will not see him!
+If you do happen to spot him it is important to give him space (after all he is wild).

 However, it's still probably a good idea to be cautious and observant while swimming.
 Mexico has several types of snakes, some of which are venomous.